-Building name UTS building number Bon Marche (formerly Nos.
-1-7 Broadway) CB03 Retail terraces (formerly Nos.
-9, 11 & 13 Broadway) CB18 Former Apothecary building (at rear of terraces) CB09
+Building name UTS building number Bon Marche Building (formerly Nos.
+1-7 Broadway) CB03 The Terrace Buildings (formerly Nos.
+9, 11 & 13 Broadway) CB18 Former Apothecary Building (at rear of terraces) CB09

 The site also contains some open space between the terraces and the former apothecary and to the west of the terraces.
 There is also laneway access to the north and west of the 1928 addition that is outside the heritage listed lots but which forms part of the UTS campus.